Disposable pants are sometimes called ‘protective underwear’ or ‘pull-ups’ and are worn instead of underwear.

 Generally, disposable pants perform well and men prefer them to large disposable pads and washables for day use.
 However, they are not as popular as disposable all-in-ones for day use as these are more absorbent than the pants 1

-Large disposable pants are not popular for night use.
+Disposable pants are not popular for night use.
 Urine flows with gravity and, when lying on your side, will pool towards either side of your body.
-Large disposable pants do not provide absorbency at this point unlike all-in-ones, particularly those made from terry towelling, which are men’s preferred night time pad 1
+Disposable pants do not provide absorbency at this point unlike all-in-ones, particularly those made from terry towelling, which are men’s preferred night time pad 1

 Click on Amount for help estimating how much you leak.